 The Oklahoma Asssociation of Electric Cooperatives (OAEC) is a statewide association created and voluntarily supported by local electric distribution and generation/transmission cooperatives.
-OAEC is comprised of 30 member systems: 28 in Oklahoma and two Arkansas systems that have a portion of their membership residing in our state.
+OAEC is comprised of 30 member systems: 27 in Oklahoma, one in Texas and two Arkansas systems that have a portion of their membership residing in our state.
 OAEC or the “Statewide” was formed in September of 1942, to collectively perform services which would not be economical or practical for each individual cooperative to perform alone.

 The purpose of the Statewide organization is to:

 - Obtain the fairest possible treatment from state and federal governments by acquainting Legislators, Congressmen and other officials with the electric cooperative program.

 - Enlist the active support of communities by explaining the value of electric cooperatives to be the local community and the economy.